-Emotional distress damages can be a major factor in recovery of a personal injury claim
+Psychological injuries and emotional distress can be a major factor in the recovery of a personal injury claim.

 Frequently Asked Questions About Emotional Distress Injury Compensation Claims

 What Are Emotional Distress Damages?

 Emotional distress damages are monetary damages that are designed to compensate you for the psychological impact of your injury on your daily life.

 There is a long and varied list of emotional distress indicators.

 Some cases of depression, weeping, humiliation and fright also fall under the umbrella of emotional distress.

 Emotional distress is a very subjective type of damage and can change from one person to the other, and a hard and fast definition does not really exist.